 The DC program is open to Master's degree-seeking students at the Josef Korbel School of International Studies with an overall GPA of 3.00 or higher.
 Students from all degree programs within the Josef Korbel School are welcome to apply.
 No more than 20 students will participate in the DC program each academic year.
-Students that are nearing graduation but wish to participate in the DC program are encouraged to contact the Student Affairs Coordinator at the Josef Korbel School.
+Students that are nearing graduation but wish to participate in the DC program are encouraged to contact the Program Manager at the Korbel Office of Academic and Student Affairs.